William Hamilton (cartoonist)

 William Hamilton (June 2, 1939 – April 8, 2016) was an American cartoonist and playwright.
 He was most closely associated with the magazine The New Yorker.
-Hamilton was noted for his wit and irony and for presenting his characters, most often examples of modern, affluent types, with distinctive "ski-jump" noses noted for a peculiar shape that has become a sort of unofficial trademark.

 Biography

 Hamilton was born in Palo Alto, California in 1939.
 Hamilton grew up on the family estate Ethelwild in St. Helena, California.
-While he came from a moneyed family [great grandson of Mark Lyndsay McDonald], his father was an unemployed, free-spending eccentric amateur inventor.
+While he came from a moneyed family great grandson of Mark Lyndsay McDonald, his father was an unemployed, free-spending eccentric amateur inventor.
 Hamilton later said "We lived on one of those dwindling trust funds with a hint of money in the past, but not much in the present".
 The house, inherited from an uncle, was much as it was in 1901, and Hamilton tells of ancient pencils that shattered upon use.
 Hamilton's interest in cartooning was sparked by stacks of European magazines found in the house.

 Hamilton attended Phillips Academy, where the relatively poor Hamilton studied alongside the children of the wealthy.
 He said that the experience of being "out of place" was "an ideal experience for going into the arts" and "the process of being an alien gives you the distance to be an artist."
 He went on to Yale, where he drew cartoons and covers for campus humor magazine The Yale Record and was a member of Skull and Bones.
 He graduated from Yale in 1962 with a degree in English.

 While serving in the US Army (1963–5) he sold his first cartoon to The New Yorker in 1965.
 In the World Encyclopedia of Cartoons, Richard Calhoun describes Hamilton's work:

 His friend Lewis H. Lapham described Hamilton's work: "You were never in doubt about who the cartoonist was.
 He had a particular beat, as it were — the preppy world, the world of Ralph Lauren, the Protestant WASP establishment that was on their way out, holding onto their diminishing privileges."

 In 1969, Hamilton married Candida Vargas, granddaughter of Getúlio Vargas, dictator of Brazil.
 They separated in 1976.
 The disintegration of his marriage prompted his turn to playwriting, and his first play Save Grand Central was "about the middle of the end of a marriage."
 Hamilton's plays document the same world as his cartoons, and sometimes recycle lines from his cartoons.
 His play White Chocolate has been described as "a farce about race and class in the upper echelons of New York society."

 Hamilton married Eden Collinsworth in 1986.
-The marriage produced a son and ended in divorce circa 2001.
+The marriage produced a son and ended in divorce circa 2003.

 Hamilton married Lucy Young Hamilton in 2003.
 Hamilton died in a car accident in Lexington, Kentucky, on April 8, 2016.
 He was 76.
 He was survived by his wife, along with his children Gilliam Collinsworth Hamilton and Alexandra Hamilton Kimball.